• Skip to primary navigation

 Here’s how to make this recipe at a glance.
 For complete ingredient amounts & instructions, keep scrolling to the recipe card below.

-• Sliced spring onion or minced yellow onion
+• Sliced green onion or minced yellow onion

 • Kala namak (Black salt)